 Remember that red tends to appear as the most saturated color on camera sensors.
 It’s very easy to blow out.
 You have to be careful with saturation.

 I prefer to change red for the less intense pink in combination with cyan.

-This way photos still look captivation and engaging but at the same time a bit more subtle.
+This way photos still look captivating and engaging.
+But they are a bit more subtle at the same time.

 Images like this always have a happy and cheerful atmosphere.
 And this combination is great when you want one object to “pop” against a smooth background.

 Keep the colors clear and simple.
 No need for more subdued and darker shades.
 Don’t be afraid to keep it bright and colorful!

 Combining complementary colors in the right way can enhance your photos a lot more than you would expect.

 Look for them in nature, in your surroundings or put them together for eye-pleasing compositions.